guptaanu412/example-course-specs/README.md

 Output: an instructional sequence and dataset summary.

+Note:

-Note: it is common to double back and change assessments in this stage so that they can share datasets, and/or to modify datasets to make them shareable.
+- It is common to double back and change assessments in this stage so that they can share datasets, and/or to modify datasets to make them shareable.
+- You are likely to discover things you forgot to list earlier during this stage, so don't be surprised if you have to double back a few times.

 </em>